Skip to content

 secrets_providerSecrets storage provider: object-storage (encrypted in bucket), aws-secrets-manager, or gcp-secret-manager"object-storage"

-encryption_keyExisting encryption key secret (AWS: ARN, GCP: secret name).
+encryption_keyExisting encryption key secret (AWS: ARN, Google Cloud: secret name).
 Only used when secrets_provider="object-storage".
 If empty, created.""

 server_configServer configuration (if specified, merged over defaults){}